piatkowski/wckalkulator/docs/usermanual/usage.md

 ![](../images/assign_to.png)

 - **Fieldset Title** is used only in Wordpress dashboard
-- **Assign to** - you can assign this fieldset to products or categories.
-If product has more than one fieldsetm, you can set priority.
+- **Assign to** - you can assign this fieldset to products, categories or tags.
+If product has more than one fieldset, you can set priority.
 !!!warning Priority
 Higher value have higher priority
 !!!